richard-scryber/scryber.core/docs/mvc_controller_full.rst

 MVC Controller - Getting Started
 ================================

-A Complete example for creating a styled and databound hello world PDF file from an MVC Controller in C#
+A Complete example for creating a styled and databound hello world PDF file from an MVC Controller in C# with an HTML template

 How it works
 -------------

 We hope scryber works just as you would expect.
-The engine is based around the controllers you have, using XHTML template views with css, graphics and images you are used to, along with your model data you have, to create PDF documents quickly, easily and flexibly.
+The engine is based around the controllers you have, using HTML template views with css, graphics and images you are used to, along with your model data you have, to create PDF documents quickly, easily and flexibly.

 .. image:: images/ScryberMVCGraphic.png